In The News

 Here are a few tips on where to donate your clutter: Post Holiday Decluttering

-January 2017: Spring is around the corner!
-Global TV Morning News invited Goodbye Clutter! to talk about Spring Cleaning Your Closet on their January 31st 2017 show:
+January 2017: With spring around the corner, Global TV Morning News asked Goodbye Clutter! to talk about Spring Cleaning Your Closet on their January 31st 2017 show:

 It’s a challenge to cover a big topic in a four minute segment, but Elinor shared a few valuable Tips for preparing your closet for Spring Cleaning!

-January 2017: Goodbye Clutter! featured in Vancouver Sun article: The simple life: Start the new year with a closet clean out and home reorganization
+January 2017: Vancouver Sun: The simple life: Start the new year with a closet clean out and home reorganization

 In an interview with Vancouver Sun writer, Aleesha Harris, Elinor shared her views and tips on decluttering the home and New Year’s.
 Read it here “Less is more in so many ways”…